spatie/googlesearch/README.md

 /*
   This function returns an array with keys

-  "name"     //the name of the found page
+  "name"     // the name of the found page
-  "url"      //the url of the found page
+  "url"      // the url of the found page
-  "snippet"  //a little piece of text found on the page */
+  "snippet"  // a little piece of text found on the page */

 $searchResults = GoogleSearch::getResults('The meaning of life');